centaurmontano/canadianrockies/README.md

 2. Open the project in your preferred code editor.

+3. Run `npm install` to install any necessary dependencies.

-3. Launch the website by opening the `index.html` file in your web browser.
+4. Launch the website by opening the `index.html` file in your web browser.

 ## Usage